The University of Texas at Austin - What Starts Here Changes The World H1N1 (swine flu) and seasonal flu - what you should know

 Food Allergies

-Call 911 Immediately if you have any of the following symptoms
+Call 911 immediately if you have any of the following symptoms:

-• Swelling of the tongue and/or throat
+• Swelling of your tongue and/or throat

 • Difficulty breathing